tlaanemaa/backup-docker/README.md

 ## Examples
 - `backup-docker backup` - Will backup all containers in the docker instance, and their volumes
-- `backup-docker restore` - Will restore all containers in containers folder, and their volumes.
+- `backup-docker restore` - Will restore all containers in containers folder, and their volumes
 - `backup-docker backup -c banana` - Will backup only the container named "banana" and all of it's volumes
 - `backup-docker restore -c banana` - Will restore only the container named "banana" and all of it's volumes
 - `backup-docker restore -c banana --only=containers` - Will restore only the container named "banana" and not it's volumes
 - `backup-docker restore -c banana --only=volumes` - Will restore the volumes attached to the container named "banana" but not the container itself.
-The volumes will be taken from the backed up inspection file of the container.
-The container itself must already exist in the docker instance.
-Also, this does not pause the container.
+The container itself must already exist in the docker instance

 ## All options
 - `--operation enum` - Operation to perform, can be passed without the name as the first argument.
 Options: backup | restore
 - `-c, --containers string[]` - Optional names of the containers to backup or restore.
 Defaults to all containers
 - `-d, --directory string` - Optional directory name to save to or look for container backups.
 Defaults to current working directory
 - `-s, --socketPath string` - Optional Docker socket path.
 Defaults to `/var/run/docker.sock`
 - `-o, --only enum` - Optional to indicate that only containers or volumes should be backed up or restored.
-If only is set to "volumes" for a "restore" operation then volume names will be taken from the container inspect file in containers folder, the container is expected to already exist and it will not be paused.
+If only is set to "volumes" for a "restore" operation then the container is expected to already exist.
 Defaults to both.
 Options: containers | volumes
 - `-h, --help` - Prints this help page